Humanities and Social Sciences

 Professor Amanda Davies is the Head of UWA’s School of Social Sciences and a lecturer and researcher of human geography.Read more

-Associate Professor Andrea Gaynor is the Discipline Chair for History within the School of Humanities, and the Director of the Centre for Western Australian History.Read more
+Professor Andrea Gaynor is the Vice-President of the European Society for Environmental History.Read more

 Professor Tony Hughes-d'Aeth